Sullivan Athletic Center

 The Sullivan Athletic Center is an athletic facility on the campus of DePaul University in Chicago, Illinois.
 The facility houses McGrath-Phillips Arena, a 3,000-seat multi-purpose arena.

 It is the home arena for the women's volleyball team and part-time home for the women's basketball team.
 The facility also serves as the practice facility for the men's basketball team.

 History

 The Sullivan Center, originally named the DePaul Athletic Center, opened in 2000 and was renamed in 2006.
 It replaced Alumni Hall.
 The DePaul Blue Demons athletic department is housed in the Sullivan Center.

 McGrath-Phillips Arena

-McGrath-Phillips Arena located in the Sullivan Athletic Center was the part-time home of the DePaul men's basketball team from 2000 to 2017 and is the practice facility for the team.
+McGrath-Phillips Arena located in the Sullivan Athletic Center was the part-time home of the DePaul men's basketball team from 2000 to 2017 before moving to Wintrust Arena.
+It remains the practice facility for the team.
 From 2000 to 2017, it was the full-time home of the DePaul women's basketball team and now serves as the part-time home for the women's team.